gabrielpierobon/agent_orchestation/README.md

 **Note**: The system includes graceful fallbacks, so:
 - SAP AI Core integration is simulated (no actual connection required)
 - Salesforce Agentforce uses fallback data if not configured
+- n8n webhooks use defaults if environment variables not set
+- AWS Bedrock endpoint is pre-configured (recommended version)
-- Only Azure AI Foundry and n8n are strictly required for core functionality
+- Only n8n webhooks are required for basic functionality

 ## Troubleshooting